igorwojda/kotlin-coding-challenges/README.md

 # Kotlin coding puzzles

-This repository contains a set of [programming puzzles](#kotlin-programing-puzzles) that meant to be solved using [Kotlin](https://kotlinlang.org/) language (no worries hints, solutions and tests that will verify your solution are here as well).
+This repository contains a set of [programming puzzles](#lets-solve-some-puzzles) that meant to be solved using [Kotlin](https://kotlinlang.org/) language (hints, solutions and tests are here as well).
 Purpose of this repository is to help you to practice deliberately and develop strong problem-solving skills.
 This will make you better programmer and will help you to get new job by passing [whiteboard coding](https://www.quora.com/What-is-whiteboard-coding) interviews.